Shubham1965/InverseKinematics7dof/ReadMe.md

 ```sh
 ./src/bin_main.exe
 ```
-This is the main test implementation where you can change the desired position and orientation,
+This is the executable of `main.cpp` where you can change the desired position and orientation,
 ```c++
 // Target position and orientation
 // Example target position describing the target position is at (0.5m, 0.3m, 0.6m) in the 3D space